By Eugene Ionesco

 about EXIT THE KING

-Through the creation of a rich and strange dying world, realized in the scenic design by Associate Professor Michael Olich, the lighting design by Staff Technical Director Matthew Robins, the thesis costume design by Kaylie Hatos, and the projection design by Trevor Sargent, this production will highlight the particular resonance of this play for our own time in the parallels that Ionesco draws between the inescapable death of the self and the threat of total environmental collapse.
-At the same time, we will invigorate Ionesco’s text with a joyful, careening theatricality, reveling until the curtain finally, inevitably, comes down.
+The production features a cast of nine undergraduate student actors, as well as scores of supporting student and faculty production staff.
+It is directed by guest faculty member Robert Quillen Camp, and features Emily Hodgson ’15 in an acting thesis performance as Queen Marguerite.
+Through the creation of a rich and strange dying world, realized in the scenic design by Associate Professor Michael Olich, the lighting design by Staff Technical Director Matthew Robins, the thesis costume design by Kaylie Hatos ’15, and the projection design by Trevor Sargent ’16, this multimedia production highlights the striking parallels that Ionesco draws between the inescapable death of the self and the threat of total environmental collapse.